marcelofern/marcelofern.github.io/assorted/library/anna-karenina/index.md

 > sofa.
 He did it zealously, thinking it was for her (his pregnant wife), and
 > only later learned that he had prepared his own bed.

-> Then Levin remembered being sent somewhere.
-Once he was sent to move a table
-> and a sofa.
-He did it zealously, thinking it was for her, and only later
-> learned that he had prepared his own bed.

 > What he felt for this small being was not at all what he had expected.
 There
 > was nothing happy or joyful in this feeling; on the contrary, there was a new
 > tormenting fear.
 There was an awareness of a new region of vulnerability.
 And